pixelnest/pixelnest.github.io/tutorials/2d-game-unity/shooting-1/index.md

         hp -= shot.damage;

         // Destroy the shot
-        Destroy(shot.gameObject); // Remember to always target the game object, otherwise you will just remove the script
+        // Remember to always target the game object,
+        // otherwise you will just remove the script.
+        Destroy(shot.gameObject);

         if (hp <= 0)
         {